 Fiat Car Insurance in Australia - What You Need to Know

 Fiat has a small but distinctive presence in Australia, with the iconic Fiat 500 being the brand's most recognisable model on Australian roads.
-As part of the Stellantis group, Fiat offers affordable, characterful Italian vehicles that appeal to city drivers and those looking for something with personality.
+As part of the Stellantis group alongside Alfa Romeo and Jeep, Fiat offers characterful Italian vehicles that appeal to city drivers and those seeking something with personality beyond the mainstream Japanese and Korean options.

-From an insurance perspective, Fiats are generally affordable to insure due to their lower purchase prices and compact size.
-However, parts availability can vary in Australia due to the brand's limited presence, which may affect repair costs and times.
+From an insurance perspective, Fiats are generally affordable to insure in Australia due to their lower purchase prices and compact size.
+The Fiat 500 in particular is one of the cheapest European cars to insure.
+However, parts availability can vary due to the brand's limited Australian dealer presence, which may affect repair costs and timeframes.

-All major Australian insurance providers - including AA Insurance, AMI, State, Tower, and ANZ - offer cover for Fiat vehicles.
+All major Australian insurers - including AAMI, Allianz, Budget Direct, and Youi - offer cover for Fiat vehicles.
 See our full Australian car insurance comparison for more.

 Key Insurance Considerations for Fiat Owners in Australia

-• Compact size: Smaller vehicles like the 500 and Panda are generally cheaper to insure due to lower repair costs
+• Compact size: Smaller vehicles like the 500 are generally cheaper to insure due to lower repair costs and reduced damage potential

-• Parts availability: Fiat parts can be harder to source in Australia due to the brand's small market share, which may affect repair times
+• Parts availability: Fiat parts can be harder to source in Australia than mainstream brands, which may affect repair times and insurer pricing

-• Stellantis group: Fiat shares the Stellantis group with Peugeot, Citroen, and DS, which can help with parts sourcing
+• Stellantis group: Fiat shares the Stellantis group with Peugeot, Citroen, and Jeep, which can help with parts sourcing through the broader network

-• Ducato commercial: The Fiat Ducato is popular as a campervan base - specialist cover may be needed for motorhome conversions
+• Ducato campervan base: The Fiat Ducato is extremely popular as a campervan base in Australia - specialist motorhome cover may be needed for conversions

 Fiat Insurance Costs by Model

 Estimated annual comprehensive insurance costs for popular Fiat models in Australia.
-Based on a 35-year-old driver with a clean record in Auckland.
+Based on a 30-year-old driver with a clean record in a Sydney suburb.

 Model Type Approx. Value (Used) Est. Comprehensive/yr Insurance Group Notes